jshint/node-jshint/README.md

 If there is a .jshintrc file in the current working directory, any of those options will take precedence over (or be merged with) any options found in the ~/.jshintrc file (if it exists).

+## Ignoring Files and Directories

+If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over.

 ## Installing dependencies for development

     npm install argparser jasmine-node